-Insecurity and human rights abuses, notably against political opponents, continue to be a concern, with reports of arbitrary and illegal arrest and detention, deficits in access to justice and intimidation.
+Insecurity and human rights abuses, notably against political opponents, continue to be a concern, with reports of arbitrary and illegal arrest and detention, deficits in access to justice and intimidation10.
 While the Constitution provides for freedom of the press, journalists regularly face harassment and intimidation, including pressure regarding their coverage from political figures and government officials, and social bloggers and activists are often targeted.
-Radio and television broadcasters have at times been occupied and closed, over the course of the past two years12.
+Radio and television broadcasters have at times been occupied and closed, over the course of the past two years11.
+During the project implementation period, 2022-2024, similar incidents continued to occur, Radio Capital was attacked again in February 2022, and several activists were arrested during a peaceful March in May 202412.

 The rights to association and peaceful assembly have often been suppressed too.
 Several demonstrations organized by political coalitions or social and youth movements, have been banned resorting to delaying tactics, the deployment of security forces or restrictive interpretations of the law13.
 Civil Society Organizations (CSOs) have denounced cases of violence against civilians by law enforcement agents and called the authorities to take appropriate measures, including penal and disciplinary measures to stop these abuses14.
+In January 2024, the Minister of Interior published a communiqué formally prohibiting all forms of protest in the country.